chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 We welcomed the participants and gave them a tour of the performance space, then went down to the workshop room, which was situated in the heart of the building.
 The day began with us asking the question ‘Who are you in the world?’

 I introduced the group to the idea that creative practice isn’t just about one practice but multiple practices that overlap.
-I began by showing them the contents of the bag that I carry around with me that included a book about outer space, a notebook where I write and paint (even if I’m not very good at it!), and Pauline Oliveros’ book Quantum Listening (that invites us to listen beyond the confines of time and space) and shared one of my favourite mantras of hers, ‘Listen to everything all of the time and remind yourself when you’re not listening.’
+I began by showing them the contents of the bag that I carry around with me that included a book about outer space, a notebook where I write and paint (even if I’m not very good at it!), and Pauline Oliveros’ book *Quantum Listening* (that invites us to listen beyond the confines of time and space) and shared one of my favourite mantras of hers, ‘Listen to everything all of the time and remind yourself when you’re not listening.’
 I also showed and played the instruments that are part of my current process of exploring and mending my relationship with my culture and heritage—bells, double flutes, and half-mask (you can read more about that <a href="https://mikeykirkpatrick.wordpress.com/2025/03/24/listening-beyond-the-veil-1-mask-to-unmask/" target="_blank">here</a>).
-I explained that this week is about seeing and hearing the relationships between things from the perspective of a musician, recognising all of the materials around us that we have to work with, i.e. sound, space, people...
+I explained that this week is about seeing and hearing the relationships between things from the perspective of a musician, recognising all of the materials around us that we have to work with, i.e. sound, space, people ...

 The young artists said that they had access to studio and music resources if they wanted them through youth clubs (contrasting with what is available for young people in London).
 On the theme of ‘Are You Listening?’, it was important to the group that it was a question or demand to the audience: Are you listening?
 Some of the participants expressed that the issues they faced often involved strong expectations that they conform and meet expectations from society.
 In short, they wanted to use this week to explore their rebelliousness.